 Granite Gear backpacks are widely respected in the ultralight community, and the Virga 2 is one of their most affordable models.
 This no-frills pack — made from durable 100D waterproof nylon — is a minimalist trekker’s dream and will do everything you ask of it in the backcountry.

 Weight: 20.1 oz | 570 grams

-Most popular ultralight shelters cost an arm and a leg, but the Trekker 1 costs less than $50.
-This nylon trekking pole tent is similar in design to the widely-used MLD Solomid but for a fraction of the price.
-Tip: treat the seams with some silicone sealant to ensure that it’s completely waterproof.
+Most popular ultralight shelters cost an arm and a leg, but the Trekker 2 comes in at only 50 bucks.
+This nylon two-person trekking pole tent is similar in design to the MLD Duomid but for 1/5th of the price.
+Tip: treat its seams with silicone sealant to ensure that it’s completely waterproof.